top of page

 One-Time/Intermittent:

-1. Attend the annual Rezvan Foundation Fundraising Gala during your Mentee’s freshman year as featured guests (complimentary ticket included).
+1. Attend the annual Rezvan Foundation Fundraising Gala if your scholar is selected as a speaker (complimentary ticket included).

 2. Aim for at least one in-person meetup with your Mentee per year, if possible.